 How the Nissan Rogue became the hottest SUV in the empire

-A combination of savvy design, consumer trends, marketing and a dose of the force have made the Nissan Rogue the hottest vehicle in the U.S. How the Nissan Rogue became the hottest SUV in the empire A combination of savvy design, consumer trends, marketing and a dose of the force have made the Nissan Rogue the hottest vehicle in the U.S. Check out this story on USATODAY.com: https://usat.ly/2tAtWct Nissan reveals the 2017 Nissan Rogue Sport on Sunday, Jan.
-8, 2017 during the 2017 North American International Auto Show at Cobo Center in Detroit.
-A combination of savvy design, consumer trends, strategic marketing and a little help from the force have made the Nissan Rogue the most popular crossover SUV in the nation so far this year.
+A combination of savvy design, consumer trends, marketing and a dose of the force have made the Nissan Rogue the hottest vehicle in the U.S. How the Nissan Rogue became the hottest SUV in the empire A combination of savvy design, consumer trends, marketing and a dose of the force have made the Nissan Rogue the hottest vehicle in the U.S. Check out this story on USATODAY.com: https://usat.ly/2tAtWct A combination of savvy design, consumer trends, strategic marketing and a little help from the force have made the Nissan Rogue the most popular crossover SUV in the nation so far this year.

 Start the conversation, or Read more at USA Today.